-- 2. No sign may exceed thirty-five feet in height above average grade along the front of the building. - 3.
+- Signs must be flat against the building, or a variation of a flat sign such as a "V" sign, and may not project more than eighteen inches into a required yard or public right-of-way. - 2.
+No sign may exceed thirty-five feet in height above average grade along the front of the building. - 3.
 Signs are subject to maximum area limitations based on lineal frontage and building size as follows: - a.
 One square foot of sign area is allowed for every lineal foot of street frontage, to a maximum sign area of fifty square feet. - Additional signs may be allowed up to one-half square foot in area for each lineal foot of frontage measured along the side street, to a maximum of fifty square feet of sign area. - c.
-The maximum sign area for a building over two stories is ten percent of the area of the building facade on the principal street, up to a maximum sign area of one hundred fifty square feet. - 4.
-Signs may be directly, internally, or indirectly illuminated but not animated, flashing, or rotating. - 5.
-The illumination of a sign may not exceed the equivalent of: - a. eight hundred MA fluorescent lamps spaced on eight-inch centers penetrating a three-sixteenth inch Plexiglas facing material, or - b. sixty MA neon tubing in an individual letter with no more than four tubes per letter. - D. Great Gorge Park, Downriver, and Latah Creek Districts. - 1.
-No sign may be illuminated, animated, flashing, or rotating. - 2.
-Up to two signs of an area of six square feet or less each may be used to advertise the sale of products raised or grown on the premises. - 3.
-Any Peaceful Valley commercial area is governed by regulations of the Upriver District.
+The maximum sign area for a building over two stories is ten percent of the area of the building facade on the principal street, up to a maximum sign area of one hundred fifty square feet. - Signs may be directly, internally, or indirectly illuminated but not animated, flashing, or rotating. - 5.
+The illumination of a sign may not exceed the equivalent of: - eight hundred MA fluorescent lamps spaced on eight-inch centers penetrating a three-sixteenth inch Plexiglas facing material, or - sixty MA neon tubing in an individual letter with no more than four tubes per letter. - D. Great Gorge Park, Downriver, and Latah Creek Districts. - 1.
+No sign may be illuminated, animated, flashing, or rotating. - Up to two signs of an area of six square feet or less each may be used to advertise the sale of products raised or grown on the premises. - Any Peaceful Valley commercial area is governed by regulations of the Upriver District.

-Section 17C.240.290 Nonconforming Signs
+Section 17C.240.280 Nonconforming Signs